skyward-er/boardcore/src/shared/utils/Registry/README.md

 - `(Float|UInt32|...)Type`: A sub-type that does specify the value attribute type.
 It inherits from RootTypeStructure

+- `RegistryHeader`: The header structure for the serialization and de-serialization.
+Contains the attributes and information useful for the serialization and de-serialization procedures.

 #### RegistryFrontend.h

 - `TypeUnion`: The union type for saving the values of the different configuration entries